 If you're collecting any information through Typeform, you can count on handy charts and graphs to give you a holistic view of responses.
 But there are times where it's easier to see responses in a spreadsheet.

 Typeform has a native Google Sheets integration, but if you want more control over what responses get sent to your spreadsheet, Zapier can help.

-We're a tool that lets you send information from one app to another, reducing manual tasks.
-In this video, we'll show you how to create a Zap—what we call our automated workflows—that will automatically populate a Google Sheet with Typeform responses as they come in.
+We'll show you how to create a Zap—what we call our automated workflows—that will automatically populate a Google Sheet with Typeform responses as they come in.

 Before you begin

 Once you have your Typeform form ready, create a Google Sheet with columns that match your form response fields.

 In our example, we're collecting responses for an event registration that include name, email, and any questions event attendees have.
 Here's our Google Sheet:

 You can create different headings based on your form fields.
 Just make sure to have some form of column headings as those will be used to set up your Zap.

 Make sure you also have at least one response to your Typeform.
 You'll need that to set up your Zap.

 How to collect new Typeform responses in Google Sheets